thoeltig/CodingChallenge.1BRC/README.md

 1. Generate the measurements file with 1B rows (just once).
 	- **Attention:** This will take a few minutes and the generated file has a size of approx. **12 GB**, so make sure to have enough diskspace.
-2. Calculate the average measurement values from the measurements file.
+2. Calculate the min, max & average values from the measurements file.
 	- Measure the time needed for reading the file and calculating the average.
 Output of the result values is not part of the challenge.
 3. Optimize the heck out of it to speed up your code!